-Achieving a Better Life Experience (ABLE) accounts offer a tax-advantaged way to fund qualified disability expenses for a beneficiary who became blind or disabled before age 26.
-For federal purposes, tax treatment is similar to that of Section 529 college savings plans.
+Achieving a Better Life Experience accounts offer a tax-advantaged way to fund qualified disability expenses for a beneficiary who became blind or disabled before age 26.
+For federal purposes, tax treatment is similar to that of Sec.
+529 college savings plans.

-New!
-Under the TCJA, for 2018-2025, 529 plan funds can be rolled over to an ABLE account without penalty.
-That's only if the ABLE account is owned by the beneficiary of the 529 plan or a member of the beneficiary's family.
-Such rolled-over amounts count toward the overall ABLE account annual contribution limit.
-Aggregate contributions are generally limited to \$15,000 for 2018.
+Under the TCJA, through 2025, 529 plan funds can be rolled over to an ABLE account without penalty if the ABLE account is owned by the beneficiary of the 529 plan or a member of the beneficiary's family.
+Such rolled-over amounts count toward the overall ABLE account annual contribution limit (\$15,000 for 2019).